-A great application requires careful thought and effort.
-Time spent at this stage can help you get your foot in the door and give you the opportunity to gain an interview.
+A high-quality application requires careful thought and effort.
+Time spent developing your application can attract the attention of employers and give you the opportunity to gain an interview.

 Identify your skills

 Identify the skills, knowledge and experience that you offer a potential employer.
 Think about your: